Ingenium-Games/ingenium/README.md

 © 2021-2026 Ingenium Games.
 All rights reserved.

-**This is closed-source proprietary software. ** Unauthorized copying, distribution, modification, or use is strictly prohibited.
+*As of 24/04/2026 I am here by opensourcing this prject as I have abanodoned it. *

 ---

 ## ⚠️ Legal Notice

-As of 24/04/2026 I am here by opensourcing this prject as I have abanodoned it.
-Reason being, along while ago I found the reasons behind the fall of fivem, and honestly, **** em.
+*As of 24/04/2026 I am here by opensourcing this prject as I have abanodoned it.
+Reason being, along while ago I found the reasons behind the fall of fivem, and honestly, **** em.*

 ### Third-Party Dependencies